PingOne Advanced Identity Cloud

 If you are introducing such a policy for the first time, you may want to process your end users in batches in order to improve messaging about the changes.
 The following sections describe two high-level strategies to achieve this.

 If you are considering forcing your end users to change their passwords, review the NIST Digital Identity Guidelines.
-In particular, NIST no longer recommends scheduled password changes; refer to Usability Considerations by Authenticator Type.
+In particular, NIST no longer recommends scheduled password changes; learn more in Usability Considerations by Authenticator Type.

 The NIST guidelines are continually refined, so you should keep them in mind when setting password policy.